suncoast-devs/handbook/lessons/cs-api-servers-crud/lecture.md

 # Generating an ERD

-Our ERD for this application is simple since it is only dealing with a single entity: a `GameNight`
+Our ERD for this application is simple since it is only dealing with a single entity: a `GameNight`.

 ```
 +-------------------------+